tronprotocol/pm/TRON Core Devs Meetings/Meeting 19.md

 * Zach

   All right, you do that, like they see, for the end of today, I don't know what the time is there or here.
 So I would do a screen recording before the day runs.
 Sure.
 I don't think I have any other questions for you guys.
 I think we can further have more conversations after I show you guys did them.
-All right。
+All right.

 * Jake